a-ZINC/Cherno-CPP-Notes/docs/en/io/0_fundamental/1_what_is_io.md

 ### ⚙️ Hardware View
 Underneath even the kernel, the "device" your I/O eventually reaches is physically separate silicon with its own clock domain: a disk controller, a network interface card (NIC), a UART for a terminal.
 These devices do not execute your CPU's instructions — they run their own firmware/logic at their own pace, and communicate back via **interrupts** or **DMA writes to memory** (Part 1.7-1.8).
 This physical separation — two independent clocks that must be reconciled — is the hardware-level reason the "gap" from the architecture diagram exists at all.
 It's not a software design choice; it's physics that software then has to manage.

-### 🧠 Memory View
-Not yet applicable in detail — this becomes concrete in Part 3 (file descriptors) and Part 16 (zero-copy), once we have real buffers and syscalls to trace.
-For now, just note: any time data moves from a device to your program, it eventually has to arrive in **your process's memory**, and the number of times it gets copied along the way (device → kernel buffer → your buffer, or fewer hops) is a recurring performance theme for the rest of the course.

-### 🔌 Syscalls / APIs
-None yet — this chapter is conceptual.
-First real syscalls appear in Part 2.6 and Part 3.

-### 💻 C++ Implementation
-None yet.
-First code appears in Part 3 (opening and reading a file descriptor) and Part 4 (a real blocking server).

 ### 🔬 Experiment
 **Predict Before Running.** No code needed for this one — just reasoning.